waldoapp/waldo-cli/README.md

 ## <a name="usage">Usage</a>

-Typically, you will run the Waldo CLI from a build phase in your Xcode project.
+Typically, you will invoke the `waldo upload` command from a build phase in your Xcode project in conjunction with a configuration file.

 See ??? for details.

 ## <a name="credits">Credits</a>